nsshommo/jaycuthrell.github.io/blog/_posts/2005-03-19-internet-access.markdown

 So, back to Internet access.
 There is a lot of Internet access filtering/proxy/session hijack products and services out there that market themselves as tools to shape employee productivity.
 I say shape since I am still not convinced the word improve can be used without some amount of marketing lobotomy.

-Also, when there is a browser on the desktop, it is probably something default and it just leads to frustration and loss of cycles through having to get past the MSN homepage load each time, then wondering if some people use a bookmark or try to type in http:\ each time the want to go somewhere.
+Also, when there is a browser on the desktop, it is probably something default and it just leads to frustration and loss of cycles through having to get past the MSN homepage load each time, then wondering if some people use a bookmark or try to type in http:\ each time they want to go somewhere.

-[

 I’ve watched people that have never grown up around the Internet tools.
 It’s pretty scary to watch.
 They don’t want to know what is going on with the GUI.
 This is why phish scams work.
 It looks right.
 People click.